emilierp/landmark_rppg/README.md

 - Boccignone, Giuseppe & Conte, Donatello & Cuculo, Vittorio & D'Amelio, Alessandro & Grossi, Giuliano & Lanzarotti, Raffaella.
 (2020).
 An Open Framework for Remote-PPG Methods and their Assessment.
 IEEE Access.
 8. 216083-216103.
 10.1109/ACCESS.2020.3040936.

 On top of the functionalities of pyVHR, it allows for extracting rPPG from anatomical landmarks.
+(Face image from: This person does not exist https://this-person-does-not-exist.com/en)
 <img src="./img/landmarks_def.png" width="800">

 The goal of this project is to compare the performance of the rPPG extraction from the use of a single landmark to the use of multiple landmarks.